tjn06/Quiz/README.md

 - Copy your guessed answerId and questionId from the response.
 - Open PUT/PlayQuiz/{questionId} -> Try it out
 - Paste questionId into the required questionId-field
-- Pate the answerId into the request-body object like this.
+- Pate the answerId into the request-body object like this:

 {
   "answerId": ”insert id here”